vijayyadav1002/interview-exercises/PS-palindrome-search/README.md

   - When there is a second palindrome => 'Found Palindrome: [PALINDROME]'
 - After you complete the exercise, provide any notes on your code below such as how to run your example

-## Note
-   - First Longest Palindrome code be substrig for example "referrer".
-Here referrer is not a palindrome but 'refer' is which is the longest.
-And the second longest is 'erre'.

 ## Candidate Notes:
+   - First Longest Palindrome could be substrig for example "referrer".
+Here referrer is not a palindrome but 'refer' is.
+So the second longest palindrome is 'erre'.